 Dorm Room Movers: We've coordinated with Dorm Room Movers to allow their background checked movers access to rooms in order to pack your items for storage and/or shipping without you being present.
 On your day of pickup, they'll send you a private link to live video chat with your movers while they pack and pick up your belongings!
 You'll also receive a link to stream/download the video of their time in your room in case you can’t make the call!

-Dorm Room Movers will be conducting their regular pickups between April 18 and June 6 for students who will not be present on campus, so if your belongings will be ready within that time frame and you do not plan to return to campus until the fall we recommend setting up your service now.
+Dorm Room Movers will be conducting their regular pickups through June for students who will not be present on campus, so if your belongings will be ready within that time frame and you do not plan to return to campus until the fall we recommend setting up your service now.

 Follow the steps below: